goharbor/harbor/docs/installation_guide.md

 If you run a previous version of Harbor, you may need to migrate the data to fit the new database schema.
 For more details, please refer to **[Data Migration Guide](migration_guide.md)**.

 In addition, the deployment instructions on Kubernetes has been created by the community.
-Refer to set up [Harbor on Kubernetes](kubernetes_deployment.md) for details.
+Refer to [Harbor on Kubernetes](kubernetes_deployment.md) for details.

 ## Prerequisites for the target host
 Harbor is deployed as several Docker containers, and, therefore, can be deployed on any Linux distribution that supports Docker.
 The target host requires Python, Docker, and Docker Compose to be installed.